1889 - Wellsboro Agitator |

 borough, was married last Thursday at Lebanon, Pa., to Miss H. Jean Johnson,

-a number of years the foreman of the Payne machine shops at Corning, NY,
+number of years the foreman of the Payne machine shops at Corning, NY, and he is

-and he is the owner of several valuable patents, the principal one being
+the owner of several valuable patents, the principal one being an improved

 Brown-Miller

-Mr. Patton, Mr. Charles F. Brown, of Cedar Run, Pa., and Miss Mary Miller,
+Patton, Mr. Charles F. Brown, of Cedar Run, Pa., and Miss Mary Miller, of Brown

 Wellsboro, Tioga Co, Pa.)